HanMeerholz/libraryV2/README.md

 ### Java 8
 The minimum required Java version is Java 8 ([download](https://www.java.com/en/download/manual.jsp))

+### Maven
+Make sure Maven is [downloaded](https://maven.apache.org/download.cgi) and [installed](https://maven.apache.org/install.html).

 ### MySQL
 This application uses a MySQL database.
+First, make sure MySQL is [downloaded](https://dev.mysql.com/downloads/) and [installed](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/).

-Make sure to create an empty schema named `libary`, run MySQL on the port `3306`, and create a user `testuser` with password `testpassword` that has Object and DDL rights.
+Then, create an empty schema named `libary`, run MySQL on the port `3306`, and create a user `testuser` with password `testpassword` that has Object and DDL rights.
 If you wish to change the schema name, port, or user username and password, you can do so in the `src/main/resources/application.properties` file.

-### Maven
-Make sure Maven is [downloaded](https://maven.apache.org/download.cgi) and [installed](https://maven.apache.org/install.html).

 ## Installation
 To install this application, download a zip file of this repository, and extract the files to a directory of your liking.